 In addition, employers must list the number of paid hours someone works but only when wages/salary varies in relation to amount of time worked.

 This important update to UK law will provide employees with greater clarity and transparency over their pay, especially those who work varied hours resulting in pay changes each period.
 The change also enables any errors to be identified and remedied easily.

 Acas guidance advises employees to approach their line manager or supervisor in the event that they are not receiving payslips or that a payslip they have received contains errors.
-The next recommended step is a formal grievance process, which makes it important for employers to ensure payslips are issued in a timely manner and are accurate.
+The next recommended step is a formal grievance procedure, which makes it important for employers to ensure payslips are issued in a timely manner and are accurate.